dhruvpyramid/gradditxyz/CONTRIBUTING.md

 - Create a new issue for discussions
 - Tag maintainers for urgent matters

-## License and Usage Rights
+## License

-By contributing to this project, you agree that your contributions will be licensed under our custom license terms.
-This means:
+By contributing to this project, you agree that your contributions will be licensed under the MIT License.

-1. Your contributions can be used as part of the original Fluffle Tools project
-2. You retain the right to use your contributions for private purposes
-3. You may not redistribute the entire project or substantial portions of it
-4. You may not create derivative works for public distribution
-5. Commercial use of the code is not permitted without explicit permission

 Please read the full [LICENSE](LICENSE) file before contributing.